efexen/messenger_platform/README.md

 - Respond to Facebook Webhook verification challenge
 - Subscribe App to a Page
-- Receive text messages from users
+- Receive text messages
+- Receive messages with attachments
 - Send text messages to users

 ## Installation